MORE BUYING GUIDES

 In most situations, it is not enough to ruin photographs, but when shooting with a wide-angle lens outside on a sunny day, you may end up with extreme fringes at the edges of the frame where bright and dark areas meet.

 We discovered that extremely bright environments could occasionally result in major exposure difficulties (significant over-exposure).
 Even though the default contrast curve looks relatively steep, the dynamic range appears pretty decent.
-However, you must get the exposure right to keep the information in the highlights and shadows.
+However, it would be best to get the exposure right to keep the information in the highlights and shadows.

 F multi-point focus failures